 Virtually all learning theories see learning as taking place in a series of stages, which will guide learners from initial awareness of a new item of grammar through to the skill of using grammar freely in oral and written use.
 Traditional grammar, which sees stages largely in terms of the teacher, is based on a so-called PPP approach: Presentation-Practice-Production.
 According to this, the teacher first presents the new grammar and gives a rule; the grammar point is then practised and finally the learner should be able to produce, or use, grammar.
 There are various problems with this model: it neither specifies what form this ‘practice’ should take nor does it explain how practice will lead to production.

-If the quality of learning is to be improved, a stage model of learning is needed which has its roots in valid learning theory.
+If the quality of learning is to be improved, a stage model that is focused not on teaching, as is PPP, but on learning.
+Moreover, this model needs to be rooted in valid learning theory.
 The model presented in this section is based on theories deriving from so-called Cognitive linguistics and related learning theories (see Newby 2015 for full version).
-It is closely linked to theories of memory and aims to help teachers to understand how learners register new information and store it in long-term memory so that it is available for use.
+It is closely linked to theories of memory and skill acquisition and aims to help teachers to understand how learners register new information and store it in long-term memory so that it is available for use.
 This stage model includes the following four stages:

 Awareness – learners notice, make sense of and register new grammar